06 Dec How To Start An Exercise Habit When You Are Really Unfit

-You know that you want to start exercising but you just can’t seem to master up the strength to go from couch to working out or you hate exercising, even just the thought of it and you just keep putting it off.
+You know that you want to start exercising but you just can’t seem to muster up the strength to go from couch to working out or you hate exercising, even just the thought of it and you just keep putting it off.
+T0day I wanted to share with you some ideas and tips on how to start an exercise habit when you are really unfit and how to make your new habits sustainable.

-Just commit to a really simple routine, begin with 5 mins.
-It could be a 5 minute walk down the road, a LITE workout in the online gym, some stretching or yoga.
+Start with 5 minutes.
+It could be a 5 minute walk down the road, a short 5 workout like here some stretching or yoga.
 Or even just committing to taking the stairs at work.
 Don’t over think it.
 Think of bringing activity into your day and more movement.
 Then make that happen each and every day.
 There will be days when you do more and days when you only do 5 minutes.
 The key is to just do it.
 Make the time to make this new habit just happen.

 2. Get some comfortable workout gear